KozhanovDmytro/CurrencyConverter/README.md

 admin.login             =ADMIN_LOGIN
 admin.password          =ADMIN_PASSWORD
 ```
  The server port required to start the Tomcat server on the local host.
 The bot name and its token must be obtained from [BotFather](https://telegram.me/BotFather).
 Admin's data required to access the admin page.

+After these steps you are ready to create the **.war** file and deploy it to the Tomcat server.

 ## Disigned by